swayf/grako/README.rst

 **Grako** is run from the commandline like this::

-    $ python -m Grako
+    $ python -m grako

 The *-h* and *--help* parameters provide full usage information::

-    $ python -m Grako --help
+        $ python -m grako -h
+        usage: grako [-h] [-m name] [-o outfile] [-v] grammar

-    Parse and translate an EBNF grammar into a Python parser for the described language.
+        Parse a grammar and generate a parser in Python for the described language.

-    Usage: Grako <grammar.ebnf> [<name>] [options]
-           Grako (-h|--help)

-    Arguments:
+        positional arguments:
-        <grammar.ebnf>  The EBNF grammar to generate a parser for.
+          grammar               The file name of the grammar to generate a parser for
-        <name>          Optional name.
-It defaults to the base name
-                        of the grammar file.

-    Options:
-        -o <filename>   write output to <filename>
-        -v              produce verbose output
+        optional arguments:
-        -h, --help      show this help
+          -h, --help            show this help message and exit -m name, --name name  An optional name for the grammar.
+It defaults to the basename of the grammar file's name
+          -o outfile, --outfile outfile
+                                specify where the output should go (default is stdout) -v, --verbose         produce verbose output

         $

 Using The Generated Parser